What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Related Work

 \subsection{Integrating LLMs with Agent-Based Social Simulations}

-The integration of LLMs with ABMs constitutes an emerging topic in computational social science \cite{Chopra2024}.
-Traditional ABMs have proved very helpful to inform social policy making in a non-invasive manner \cite{dignumSocialSimulationCrisis2021}.
-LLMs have shown the potential to enrich the behavior of agents with reasoning-like abilities, memory, personality traits, and context sensitivity \cite{ferraro2024agentbasedmodellingmeetsgenerative,Park2024,Horto2023}.
-Although conceptual frameworks have been presented to reliably connect LLMs with ABMs in socially sensitive frameworks \cite{Ricci2024}, the technical approaches still remain a challenge.
-In this work, we explore the potential impact of policies from our proposed benchmark in a simulated social context by adapting the behavior of agents accordingly in an agent-based modeling simulation context.
+The integration of LLMs with ABMs in social simulations constitutes an emerging topic in computational social science \cite{Chopra2024,Guo2024,gaoLargeLanguageModels2024,Jin2025}.
+Traditional ABMs have proven to be very helpful to inform social policy making in a non-invasive manner \cite{dignumSocialSimulationCrisis2021}.
+LLMs have shown the potential to enrich and diversify the behavior of agents with reasoning-like abilities, memory, personality traits, and context sensitivity \cite{ferraro2024agentbasedmodellingmeetsgenerative,Park2024,Horto2023}.
+Although conceptual frameworks have been presented to connect LLMs with ABMs in socially sensitive frameworks \cite{Ricci2024}, the technical complexities remain a challenge and there is still a question about the reliability of recommendations provided by LLMs as inputs for policymaking.
+In this work, we present a pipeline that connects the policies recommended by LLMs, and we evaluate their impact on homelessness alleviation in an ABM framework.